-Construction projects don’t happen without contractors and subcontractors.
-It’s important to understand how these roles differ, how they work together to effectively complete a project, and the payment challenges each of them face.
+Technically, anyone hired to perform work or services under a contract is called a contractor (with a small c).
+But on a construction project, there’s a big difference between a Contractor and a subcontractor.
+It’s important to understand how these roles are unique, how they work together to effectively complete a project, and the payment challenges each of them face.

 Table of Contents